Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 so that we are left with the equation

-for any tensor, implying $D_{\mu}g^{\alpha\beta}\!=\!0$ as well; this means that the metric tensor is covariantly constant.
-Conditions of vanishing of the covariant derivative of the metric tensor mean that the irrelevance of the indices disposition must be valid regardless the differential order of the tensor; if we were to follow the common approach defining the metric first, these conditions would mean that the metric structure and the local structure will have to be independent.
+for any tensor, implying $D_{\mu}g^{\alpha\beta}\!=\!0$ as well.
+This means that the metric tensor is covariantly constant.
+Conditions of vanishing of the covariant derivative of the metric tensor mean that the irrelevance of the indices disposition must be valid regardless the differential order of the tensor.
+If we were to follow the common approach defining the metric first, these conditions would mean that the metric structure and the local structure will have to be independent.
 This is reasonable since if a vector is constant, its norm should be constant too.
-It is interesting to notice that since we have two types of covariant derivatives and because the present arguments hold regardless the specific covariant derivative then we have to assume that both covariant derivatives of the metric tensor vanish as $D_{\mu}g_{\alpha\beta}\!=\!\nabla_{\mu}g_{\alpha\beta}\!=\!0$ in general: in particular we have that $D_{\theta}\varepsilon_{\alpha\beta\mu\nu}\!=\!\nabla_{\theta}\varepsilon_{\alpha\beta\mu\nu} \!=\!0$ hold as well.
-When we expand the connection-metric compatibility condition as
+It is interesting to notice that since we have two types of covariant derivatives and because the present arguments hold regardless the specific covariant derivative then we have to assume that both covariant derivatives of the metric tensor vanish as $D_{\mu}g_{\alpha\beta}\!=\!\nabla_{\mu}g_{\alpha\beta}\!=\!0$ in general.
+In particular we have that $D_{\theta}\varepsilon_{\alpha\beta\mu\nu}\!=\!\nabla_{\theta}\varepsilon_{\alpha\beta\mu\nu} \!=\!0$ hold as well.
+If we are insisting that this happen then there are very remarkable consequences that follow.
+To see which, expand